-Everyone should Fight for a Cause
+Everyone Should Fight for a Cause

 I do believe that FREEDOM is the most important human right.
 The first time I had to deal with the U.S border, as a girlfriend of an American, I realized that my love feeling was seen as a potential threat for the country.
 You can find the description of the episode in my first book "2 Years 4 Months 2 Hours."
 The short recap is that, being in love with an American, made me a potential "criminal" willing to stay in the country illegally.
 I will never forget the treatment I received.
 The U.S. immigration laws impacted my personal freedom and my relationship.
 Even after I got married, I didn't feel welcome.
 My husband and I had to get a lawyer to help us with the tough Green Card process and we had to appear in front of a judge with the power to decide our future.
-I'm aware that scam marriages are a dirty business in the U.S., but I believe that, if the U.S had a better immigration system, scam marriages wouldn't be an issue.
-The only thing I know is that I do NOT want to pay the price of the broken immigration system.
-But I did.
-For years I had the sensation that I was temporary, I always had just foot in the country.
+I'm aware that scam marriages are a dirty business in the U.S., but if the U.S had a better immigration system, scam marriages wouldn't be an issue.
+The only thing I know is that I do NOT want to pay the price of the broken immigration system—but I did.
+For years I had the sensation that I was temporary—I always had just foot in the country.

 "One Foot In" is the documentary I have been working on, in collaboration with filmmaker Enrica Cavalli.
 The idea came from the stories of expat women that I met during the years I spent in San Francisco.
-Many of them followed their partner that was working or studying, but they weren't allowed to work.
+Many of them followed their partner who was working or studying, but they weren't allowed to work.
 I started see a gender bias in the immigration laws.